 - Add garlic and thyme to food processor and process mixture until pureed.

 - Return to large bowl and stir in olive oil, vinegar, salt, pepper, and reserved cup of strawberry/veggie mixture.

 - Cover bowl with plastic wrap and chill for 4-8 hours.

 - Stir in vegetable broth before serving.
-Garnish with sliced strawberries.
+Garnish with sliced strawberries and thyme.